 While certain foods and ingredients are restricted during Passover, there are still a wide variety of foods that can be served and enjoyed during the holiday.
-If you’re planning a Sedar or looking for some new recipes throughout the week of Passover, you might want to try one of these that follow the basic guidelines for Passover but might not be particularly traditional.
+If you’re planning a Seder or looking for some new recipes throughout the week of Passover, you might want to try one of these recipes, which follow the basic guidelines for Passover but might not be particularly traditional.

 Spinach Gratin – Gluten-free and vegetarian, this dish can be made for breakfast or even as a snack.
-Baby spinach, onions, eggs, and cheeses create a casserole that can be made ahead of time and frozen, then thawed overnight in the refrigerator before baking.
+Spinach, onions, eggs and cheeses create a casserole that can be made ahead of time and frozen, then thawed overnight in the refrigerator before baking.